davedittrich/utils/README.md

 The operating system distributions supported at this time by this collection and its playbooks for `molecule` testing are:

-- Debian 10 (default distribution)
+- Debian 11 (default distribution)
-- Debian 9
-- Ubuntu 20.04 LTS
-- Ubuntu 18.04 LTS
+- Ubuntu 22.04 LTS

 The development environment and test infrastructure that invokes `molecule` for testing has been tested on the following (in order of most-frequently